 Oscar Fish Care Guide, the Intelligent Aquarium Pet

 The Oscar fish is a predatory fish native to the Amazon basin, and this fish species is from the cichlid family.
+The experts first discovered this species in 1831.
 You can find them also in India, China, and Australia.
-Oscar fish is very popular in the aquarium trade.
+Oscar fish is trendy in the aquarium trade.

 They are one of the most intelligent fish species.
-It can easily be trained to play tricks in the aquarium tank.
-In this article, I’ll talk about their characteristics and requirements to provide a complete Oscar fish care guide.
+You can quickly train them to play tricks in the aquarium tank.
+I’ll talk about their characteristics and requirements to provide a complete Oscar fish care guide.

 They are playful, smart, and courageous.
 Oscar fish interact with humans, and that’s an incredible experience for aquarium keepers.
+They will come near the aquarium glass to interact with you whenever you pass by their tank.
 You can hand feed them.
 Their mannerism is entertaining to watch.

 Oscar fish are famous for their intelligence and infamous for aggression.
 They are sluggish in movement but capable of ambushing prey over short distances.
 Hence they are dangerous for smaller fish.
 Oscar fish can be a little tough choice for beginners, but they are amusing characters.